- Catch a CAT

 Joe Murray Rivers, Jr. Intermodal Transit Center

 Opened on October 7, 2013, the Joe Murray Rivers, Jr. Intermodal Transit Center is the culmination of a transportation dream more than 15 years in the making.
-It has been named for Joe Murray Rivers, Jr., a staunch transit advocate, former Chatham County board member, CAT board member, and interim Executive Director at CAT.
+It was named for Joe Murray Rivers, Jr., a staunch transit advocate, former Chatham County commissioner, CAT board member, and interim executive director at CAT.
 Click the link in the box to the right to read the full resolution naming this facility.

 - Centrally located in the heart of downtown Savannah with close proximity to Hutchinson Island and the South Carolina border

-- Capacity for fourteen (14) buses to be in the center at the same time
+- Capacity for fourteen buses to be at the center at the same time

 - A covered transfer platform with built-in lighting for safe, secure and efficient off-street boarding and alighting

-- Climate-controlled facility open 24/7 for transit patrons, commuters and employees; cool during summer months and warm during winter months
+- Climate-controlled facility open 24-7 for transit patrons, commuters and employees

 - Indoor waiting area, ticketing, and passenger services including Wi-Fi

-- Tourist information available on-site and the Visitors Information Center 3 blocks away
+- Tourist information available on-site and the Visitors Information Center is three blocks away

 - Art in Transit, cultural and historic display areas